espressif/vscode-esp-idf-extension/docs/COVERAGE.md

 ## Editor Coverage

-For the text editor highlighting, we use execute a child process with `gcovr -r . --gcov-executable xtensa-eslp-elf-gcov --json`.
+For the text editor highlighting, we use execute a child process with `gcovr -r . --gcov-executable xtensa-esp-elf-gcov --json`.

 > **NOTE:** This assumes you had configure your extension with Xtensa toolchain in `idf.customExtraPaths` and installed the `gcovr` from Debug adapter's python requirements.